Root Me Challenge - Extracting Location Data from EXIF Metadata

 Key Points

-- EXIF (Exchangeable Image File Format) is a standardized format for storing metadata in image, audio, and video files.
+- EXIF metadata is embedded in most digital images, audio, and video files.

-- EXIF metadata may include camera details, technical settings, temporal data, and geolocation data.
+- It includes camera details, technical settings, timestamps, and geolocation data.

 What Is EXIF Metadata?

-EXIF (Exchangeable Image File Format) is a standardized format for storing metadata in image, audio, and video files.
-Digital cameras, smartphones, and editing software automatically embed this data, which may include:
+EXIF (Exchangeable Image File Format) is a standardized format for storing metadata in digital media files.
+Cameras, smartphones, and editing software automatically embed this data, which may include:

 - Camera details: Make, model, lens type